-A. In accordance with the Emergency Ambulance Services Committee (Wales) Directions 2014 (2014 No.566 (W.67)) and the amended Directions 2016 (No.8 (W.8)) the LHBs are required to establish a Joint Committee for the purpose of jointly exercising their Delegated Functions and providing the Relevant Services (emergency ambulance) from 1 April 2014 and (non emergency patient transport) from 1 April 2016.
+A. In accordance with the Emergency Ambulance Services Committee (Wales) Directions 2014 (2014 No.566 (W.67)) and the amended Directions 2016 (No.8 (W.8)) the LHBs are required to establish a Joint Committee for the purpose of jointly exercising their Delegated Functions and providing the Relevant Services (emergency ambulance) from 1 April 2014 and (non-emergency patient transport) from 1 April 2016.

 B. The Emergency Ambulance Services Committee (Wales) Regulations 2014 (No. 566 (W.67)) make provision for the constitution of the Joint Committee including their procedures and administrative arrangements.
-The Emergency Ambulance Services Committee (Wales) (Amendment) Directions 2016 (No.8 (W.8)) includes non emergency patient transport services.
+The Emergency Ambulance Services Committee (Wales) (Amendment) Directions 2016 (No.8 (W.8)) includes non-emergency patient transport services.